bmazzarol/Icicle/Icicle.Docs/articles/performance.md

 # Performance

-@Icicle.TaskScope performs well and has a low cost, but its not free.
+<xref:Icicle.TaskScope> performs well and has a low cost, but is not free.

 It adds the following overhead,